emdash/ampii/MANUAL.md

 your system and its location.
 How you mitigate these hazards is also up to you.
 But you need easy access to both the scale, and the scanner.

-AMPiI embraces a bit of a social experiment: the return of the *kitchen computer*.
-I'm going to recommend that you eventually dedicate a computer to AMPiI, that lives in your kitchen.
+AMPiI embodies a social experiment: the return of the *kitchen computer*.
+I recommend that you dedicate a computer to AMPiI, and that lives in your kitchen.

 To this computer, you attach can your kitchen peripherals:
 - your digital scale,
-- your barcode scanner,
-- your camera,
-- your barcode label printer.
+- your barcode scanner.

-You're going to need to frequently interacting with AMPiI while in the kitchen, and this makes little sense if your computer is located in another room.

 How you go about this is up to you.
-Just remember that AMPiI's performance requirements are modest.
-The main thing it needs is a keyboard, USB ports, and a screen.
-A Raspberry PI 400 would be ideal.
+Just remember that AMPiI's *performance* requirements are modest.
 So long as it can run Linux.

 Place the screen and input devices wherever works for you.
 Add a keyboard cover to protect from spills, or use a waterproof membrane keybord.
 Have fun with it.
 Make it an expression of who you are.

 This computer does not need to be connected to the internet!
 AMPiI can work entirely offline.
-However, if you do have internet access, it allows the following:
+However, if you do have internet access, it allows for the following:

 - Most important: keeping your computer's clock set correctly.
 If you choose to run an offline machine, *make sure your clock is set